United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 Battle of Chancellorsville

-May 7 Colonel Bendix and Lieutenant Colonel Marshall mustered out with the regiment at New York City at the end of the two year term of service.
-The three years men were formed into a four company battalion under Major Hopper, which continued in service.
+May 7 Colonel Bendix and Lieutenant Colonel John Marshall mustered out with most of the regiment at New York City at the end of its two year term of service.

 July 2-4